Mushy-Avocado/Tiny/README.md

 ### #Kajam2021

 This game was submitted for the 2021 Kajam contest on Replit.
-The contest lasted seven days, but I forgot about it on the first day!
+The contest lasted seven days, but I forgot about it on the first day.
 I worked on the game for ~2 hours a day until the final day, when I gave a final last push to get it done.
-I'll admit, I was pretty stressed out that I wasn't even going to be able to submit a complete game, but I think it turned out well.
-I'll add comments to the code later, LOL.
+I was pretty stressed out that I wasn't even going to be able to submit a complete game, but I think it turned out well.
+I'll add comments to the code later, lol.

-The theme is: huge
+The theme is huge

 ### Specifics